lordpba/AEON/readme.md

 - **Development Tools:** Jupyter Notebook, Git
 - **Simulation Tools:** Custom Python scripts and LangChain integration

-This PhD research plan aims to make significant contributions to the field of AI and autonomous systems, particularly in managing isolated and hazardous environments, with a specific focus on conflict resolution and political management, paving the way for future advancements in space colonization and other similar domains.
+This research plan aims to make significant contributions to the field of AI and autonomous systems, particularly in managing isolated and hazardous environments, with a specific focus on conflict resolution and political management, paving the way for future advancements in space colonization and other similar domains.